You want to be rich. Perhaps you plan to be very wealthy indeed.

 I love you (and your money)

-Money can be all consuming
+Money can be all-consuming

-) by Felix Dennis is when he urges you to stop with money after you make the first few million, because beyond that you’re wasting your life.
+The most surprising thing you’ll read in How To Get Rich by Felix Dennis is when he urges you to stop with money after you make a few million.
+Beyond that you’re wasting your life.

 “Let me repeat it one more time.
 Becoming rich does not guarantee happiness.
 In fact, it is almost certain to impose the opposite condition – if not from the stresses and strains of protecting it, then from the guilt that inevitably accompanies its arrival.”